All Episodes

 He thinks I do, but I don't.

-You know, but no, Kevin, look, Kevin's doing a good job.
+No, Kevin, look, Kevin's doing a good job.

-And if you look at what we've been doing, we've been working with Mark Meadows and uh Jim Jordan, of course, on a lot of these items.
+And if you look at what we've been doing, we've been working with Mark Meadows and Jim Jordan, of course, on a lot of these items.

-We work with other members too.
+We work with other members, too.

 They don't get as much attention.